Chrissy Teigen Has A Brilliant Gag Gift Idea For Christmas

 “I really am such an Amazon shopper, and whatever they recommend, I’m like, that is a good recommendation.
 I love it,” Teigen said.

-Teigen is a well-known home chef, with her cookbooks Cravings and Cravings: Hungry for More.
+Teigen is a well-known home chef, having her cookbooks Cravings and Cravings: Hungry for More be bestsellers in their own right.
 As you’d expect, her gifts have a foodie theme, but they don’t follow your typical food-gift format.
-She says she goes for strange things because they make her laugh.
+She says that she goes for strange things, because they make her laugh.

 The 33-year-old doesn’t just buy silly things for her friends, she buys them for herself as well.
 She tells Bustle that she rarely uses them, but that doesn’t stop her from grabbing funky cooking contraptions when Amazon suggests them to her.